 Photo by Duncan Russell

-Jerry honed his group-work skills in recording studios and vans driving up and down the M1 with underground 80’s rock & roll band The Batniks.
+Jerry first honed his group-work skills not in a therapy room, but in the recording studios and cramped vans of the underground 80s rock & roll scene, touring up and down the M1 with his band, The Batniks.

-“Once you can navigate the complex ego personalities and love/hate chemistry that are the essential ingredients of any good band you can deal with any group situation…”
+“Once you’ve navigated the complex egos and love/hate chemistry that fuel any good band, you can handle just about any group dynamic.”

-He initially began his practice in the mid 1990’s working with violent perpetrators before expanding into anger management and sexuality focused psycho-educational groups.
+He began his professional practice in the mid-1990s, working intensively with violent offenders before expanding into anger management and sexuality-focused psycho-educational groups.

-In 2000 he launched the Make Me A Man programme and now leads 4 bi-weekly groups, the oldest of which has been running for 23 years.
+In 2000, Jerry launched the Make Me A Man programme, and now leads four bi-weekly men’s groups, the longest-running of which has been active for over 25 years.

-He offers mentorship and supervision to practitioners anywhere in the world, especially those who would like to set up their own group.
+He also offers mentorship and supervision to practitioners worldwide, particularly those seeking to start their own groups.

 Joakim Blockstrom has been a successful artist and photographer for almost 30 years.
 A father of four he is trained in transpersonal psychotherapy and his creative approach to life’s challenges combined with his clinical understanding places him very much at the heart of the Make Me A Man ethos and makes his group an excellent place to bring your experiences to work with.